nicokaiser/rpi-audio-receiver/README.md

 Installs [snapclient](https://github.com/badaix/snapcast), the client component of the Snapcast Synchronous multi-room audio player.

-### /dev/zero playback

-Some DACs tend to produce popping/clicking noises when switching from or to stand-by (i.e. when no sound is played).
-An optional `aplay` service can be installed which always streams an empty bytestream to the DAC.
-This consumes some CPU but avoids clicks.

 ### Read-only mode

 To avoid SD card corruption when powering off, you can boot Raspbian in read-only mode.
 This is described by Adafruit in [this tutorial](https://learn.adafruit.com/read-only-raspberry-pi/) and cannot be undone.